Matuco19/Commify/README.md

 - [openai](https://platform.openai.com/): openAI is a cutting-edge research organization that works to push the limits of artificial intelligence in a variety of domains.
 - [groq](https://groq.com): Groq is an extremely fast AI response engine that can write factual and quoted responses in hundreds of words in less than a second.
 - [pollinations.ai](https://pollinations.ai): Pollinations.AI is an open-source gen AI startup based in Berlin, providing the most easy-to-use, free text and image generation API available.
 No signups or API keys required.
+- [gemini](https://ai.google.dev/gemini): Gemini is a family of AI models developed by Google DeepMind, designed to understand and generate text, images, and more.

 Feel free to submit a pull request or open an issue to add more providers!

 ### Apikey Saving

-Commify allows you to save and modify API keys for certain providers (`openai` and `groq`).
+Commify allows you to save and modify API keys for certain providers (`openai`, `groq` and `gemini`).
 This can be useful if you frequently use these providers and want to avoid entering the API key each time you run Commify.

 #### Saving an API Key